EncryptedSam/mail-ids-extractor/README.md

 ## Running the tests

-To run the tests, below steps to be followed
+To run the tests, below steps have to be followed.

 ### Step 1